White Sox vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has collected 109 hits with 25 doubles, three triples, 21 home runs and 55 walks.
+- McMahon has 110 hits with 25 doubles, three triples, 21 home runs and 56 walks.
 He has driven in 65 runs with five stolen bases.

 McMahon Recent Games